MAILFERT-Sebastien/LABVIEW-Keyboard-XY-Stage-NikonTI2/README.md

 <li> You need Labview 2023 32-bit or a newer version</li>
 </ul>

+> [!TIP]
+> If you contact me, I can provide you with a version that is compatible with yours (older or newest).

 ## Installing
 Copy and paste to your local drive all the files contained in the "Labview_codes" folder.